Table of Contents

-The purpose behind Scrogging is to manually change that by putting all the bud on an even layer by bringing the low stuff up (by getting screen good and low) and bringing the main cola down (by oping it via topping), to the canopy.
+The purpose behind Scrogging is to manually change the plant’s natural growth patterns by putting all the buds on an even layer.
+This is accomplished by bringing the low stuff up (by getting screen good and low) and bringing the main cola down (by stopping it via topping) to the canopy.

 The rough pics below illustrate my point.

 This diagram shows the structure of a proper Scrog

 This diagram shows the common structure of cannabis plants under screens which have not been properly scrogged.

 The following picture has a beautiful undercurrent, but this is not a Scrog.
 Skeletal support at best, but again, not an example of a real Scrog.

 Now to break down the main cola and get the plant growing horizontally, I suggest trying my 4-way LST and ScrOG setup method…

 Scrogging, or screen of green, is a form of LST (low stress training) where the main goal is to maximize the footprint of your light.
 With standard, Christmas tree style plants, you can only lower the light until it’s close enough to the top cola.
 ANY bud from there down is getting less light.
 With a traditional setup, the lower each bud is on the plant, the less light those buds get.